 In the years that followed I met a lot of rockers, famous or nearly so.
 I've known and loved and praised, hated and insulted, been insulted by, run into, run from, abused substances, had my ears assaulted, or otherwise invaded the private spaces of a lot of rock stars who have since become deceased, snuffed it, ceased to be, rung down the curtain, kicked the bucket, croaked, shuffled off this mortal coil, or in one way or another joined the choir invisible.

-The number of dead rockers -- some of them good and talented people -- of my acquaintance stands at 47.
+The number of dead rockers -- some of them good and talented people -- of my acquaintance stands at 48.
 Keep in mind that this list is of the ones I knew, not all rockers.
 The total list fills volumes.
 There’s at least one huge site dedicated to it.
 Regarding mine, most were musicians, but a few were important music insiders.
-There are two recent additions, Leonard Cohen and David Peel.
+There are three recent additions, Leonard Cohen, David Peel and Gene Pistilli.
 Also this year I’ve added expanded commentary and another yarn.
 And, at last, internal links that work.

 It's tempting to think that drugs were behind most of these abrupt departures.
 However, in many cases death came via largely unrelated medical problems -- heart attacks, strokes, or cancer, mainly.
 A number did die of overdoses of either drugs or alcohol, sometimes both.
 Others succumbed to crashes by aircraft, cars, and one by skiing into a tree.
 There was one fatal infection (I expected more).
 There also were murders and one suicide, possibly to avoid death by any of the aforementioned.

-If you're adding up and tracking deaths per band, we’re talking about three-fifths each of Canned Heat and MC5, three-fourth of the Doors, half each of Sonny and Cher and the Who, one-third of the Jimi Hendrix Experience and Peter, Paul and Mary, and a quarter of the Beatles.
+If you're adding up and tracking deaths per band, we’re talking about three-fifths each of Canned Heat and MC5, three-fourths of the Doors, half each of Sonny and Cher and the Who, one-third of the Jimi Hendrix Experience and Peter, Paul and Mary, and a quarter of the Beatles.
 They were rockers who died, died.
-Here's the list, 2016 update.
+Here's the list, New Years Eve 2017 update.

 SPIRITS OF ROCK STARS PASSED [sic]